-The department of International and Comparative Politics aims to develop in students the ability to identify, explain, understand and contextualize political institutions, organizations, behaviour, and various other phenomena comparatively and against the general background of contemporary world politics.
-To that effect, students are expected to have a general understanding of what constitutes International and Comparative Politics.
+The department of International and Comparative Politics aims to develop in students the ability to identify, explain, understand and contextualize political institutions, organizations, behavior, and various other phenomena comparatively and against the general background of contemporary world politics.

 REQUIRED COURSES: 96 credits